davidgatti/How-to-Understand-Sockets-Using-IoT/Examples/Hardware2NodeJS/README.md

 In each folder you will find exactly the same example with minor differences.
-This way it will be way simpler to understand what’s going on.
+This way it will be way simpler to explain what’s going on.

-The folder names are self explanatory.
-Binary means we are converting our data to binary, where the Char folder shows that we will convert first our data into a UTF8 representation, meaning int zero, will become 30, and then this data will be converted in to binary.
-Etc.
+The folder names are self explanatory:

+- **Binary** means we are converting our data to binary,
+- where the **Char** folder shows how to convert our data into a UTF8 representation (`int 0`, will become `int 30`)

 You can read more about types on the home page of the project.

 # Protocol description

-Each value is of type int and converted to binary, while being separated by a `,`, and this is an example of the data that will be sent by Particle to the NodeJS app.
+Each value is separated by a `,`.
+The example bellow shows the data that will be sent by Particle to the NodeJS app.

 `1,10,50,100,150,183,300,322,1000,50`